License

 Solutions for slow loading of Libki client

+On some computers, the Libki client may not launch before a patron has been able to open an application which will then sit above the Libki login screen, allowing that patron to use that program without time limitations.
 Windows 10 has a feature where startup programs are intentionally delayed, based on Microsoft’s presumption that all users must want Windows to load first This feature causes a delay in Libki loading, giving the user the opportunity to bypass.
-This feature can be turned off with a simple registry edit.
+This feature can be turned off with a simple registry edit. path: HKCU:\SOFTWARE\Microsoft\Windows\CurrentVersion\Explorer\Serialize name: StartupDelayInMSec data: 0 type: dword |

 5.2.
 Linux